Seizure Disorder, Focal

 - Seizures occur when abnormal synchronous neuronal discharges in the brain cause transient cortical dysfunction.

-- Focal or localization-related seizures have previously been referred to as partial seizures.
+- Focal or localization-related seizures have previously been referred to as partial seizures and originate from a discrete focus limited to one cerebral hemisphere.

 - Focal seizures are further divided into aware versus unaware and motor versus nonmotor.